 After The Queen dies:

-Following the appropriate procedures to the body for burial, it will be transported from the location of death to London, where the late Monarch will lie in state for three days in Westminster Hall.
+Following the appropriate procedures to the body for burial, it will be transported from the location of death to London, where the late Monarch will lie in state for four days in Westminster Hall.
 Here, the public will be able to pay their respects before the funeral.

 Black Rod, the Lord Great Chamberlain, the Lord Chancellor and the Speaker – all in ceremonial dress – will begin the procession into the hall, followed by the Dean of Westminster, the Chaplain to the Archbishop of Canterbury, and the Archbishop of Canterbury.
 Immediately preceding the coffin will walk The Queen’s Lord Chamberlain, and the Crucifer carrying the Processional Cross, taken from Westminster Abbey and which will remain at the head of The Queen’s coffin as she lies-in-state.